JasonHyun/MiFoodTech/design/design-journey.md

 Not at the moment.

-TODO: Revise this questionnaire.
-Add/remove questions. etc.
-TODO: Make sure the site's scope is the right "size" for this project: not too big, not too small.

 ## Client Description (Milestone 1)

 Our client is Mi Yan, a grad student who is hoping to launch his FoodTech startup soon.
 He is hoping to create and sell robotic kitchen assistants, specifically for Chinese restaurants.
 Our client meets the client rules in the project requirements because they are external.
 They are not one of our group, no team member in the group is a member of this organization, and none of us have a personal relationship with our client.